open-guides/og-aws/README.md

 -	The CloudFormation [template reference](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-reference.html) is indispensible when discovering what is and isn't possible in a CloudFormation template.
 -	[Troposphere](https://github.com/cloudtools/troposphere) is a Python library that makes it much easier to create CloudFormation templates.
 	- Currently supports [AWS](https://github.com/cloudtools/troposphere#currently-supported-aws-resource-types) and [OpenStack](https://github.com/cloudtools/troposphere#currently-supported-openstack-resource-types) resource types.
-	- Troposphere does not support all of the resources types you can describe with CloudFormation templates.
+	- Troposphere attempts to support all resources types that can be described in CloudFormation templates.
 	- Built in [error](https://github.com/cloudtools/troposphere#examples-of-the-error-checking-full-tracebacks-removed-for-clarity) checking.
 	- A recommended soft dependency is [awacs](https://github.com/cloudtools/awacs), which allows you to generate AWS access policy in JSON by writing Python code.
 -	[stacker](http://stacker.readthedocs.io/en/latest/) is a Python application that makes it easy to define, configure, orchestrate and manage dependencies for CloudFormation stacks across multiple user-defined environments.